secretstartups/handbook/customer-success/vision/index.html.md

 ---
 layout: handbook-page-toc
-title: Customer Success Vision
+title: "Customer Success Vision"
-description: >-
-  Create a company-wide customer success approach, providing an engagement framework for the Customer Success organization
+description: "Create a company-wide customer success approach, providing an engagement framework for the Customer Success organization"
 ---

 ## On this page